oogetyboogety/ewasm-studio/README.md

 or
 * use remixd to load a WAST file into Remix and open it

-* Click the Get from remix button
+* Click the Compile button

 * If you are not on Remix alpha, set a value and deploy the contract to testnet directly from the plugin